ekumachidi/Ember-Ramp/README.md

 **Purpose:** To set our baseline for pace and gain an understanding of the current knowledge and skill level of Developer with EmberJS

+**Recommended materials:**
-A good place to get started and get an overview of ember on [pluralsight](https://www.pluralsight.com/courses/ember-2-getting-started#)
+- To get an overview of ember, here's a getting started course on [pluralsight](https://www.pluralsight.com/courses/ember-2-getting-started#)
+- The Official [EmberJS quides] (https://guides.emberjs.com/release/)

 **DAY 1 -  _4 Hours_:**